-Other income for the three months ended September 30, 2013 was approximately \$0.1 million, as compared to other expense of approximately \$0.2 million for the three months ended September 30, 2012.
+Other income for 2013 was approximately \$0.2 million, as compared to approximately \$0.4 million for 2012.
 However, other income for the current year quarter includes a credit of \$122,000 resulting from the reversal in interest expense accrued through June 30, 2013 under the TTA prior to the Settlement Agreement with Fraunhofer completed in September 2013.
-This compares to interest expense of approximately \$15,000 for the prior year quarter.
-Additionally, the prior year quarter included \$241,000 of non-cash expense related to the change in the fair value of the warrant derivative liability resulting from the anti-dilution provision of the August 2008 Warrants.
+This compares to interest expense of approximately \$33,000 for the prior year quarter.
+Additionally, the prior year quarter included \$394,000 of non-cash expense related to the change in the fair value of the warrant derivative liability resulting from the anti-dilution provision of the August 2008 Warrants.
 These warrants expired in August 2013, and the warrant derivative liability has been eliminated.